 - And/or there are injuries or deaths from the accident.

-You should always stop, remain at the scene of an accident, and exchange information with the other driver(s) in addition to contacting police.
+You should always stop, remain at the scene of an accident, and exchange information with the other driver(s) in addition to contacting the police.
 This includes helping any injured individuals involved in the crash.

 If you hit someone else’s vehicle and they weren’t present, you should find the owner and let them know.
 In the event that you cannot find the car’s owner, you should report the collision to the local police and leave a note on the owner’s car with your contact and insurance information.
 You should also report the car accident (in writing) to your auto insurance company.